 When engaging a target that is cloaked, you must perform an engagement roll with a detriment to see if you are able to hit the target.
 A detriment is when you must roll 4D20 and use the smallest number.
 The SM must then state if the target is within range, if it is not already known.
 If the target is not within range, the engagement automatically fails and you lose your turn.
 If the target is within range, the target is then able to perform an evasion roll with advantage (2D20).

 When engaging a target that is concealed, you must perform an engagement roll with disadvantage (2D20) to see if you are able to hit the target.
 The SM must then state if the target is within range, if it is not already known, or if the target is protected by whatever is concealing it, such as a wall.
-If the target is not in range, or is protected by their concealment, the engagement automatically fails and you lose your turn.
+If the target is not in range, or is protected from attack by their concealment, the engagement automatically fails and you lose your turn.
 If the target is within range, or the engagement is otherwise successful, the target is then able to perform an evasion roll with advantage (2D20).

 If you are engaging a target and you are cloaked or concealed, your opponent is unable to roll for evasion.
-Your engagement score still has to beat their base evasion score.
+Your engagement score still has to beat their base Evasion score.
 Once you engage while undetected, you immediately give away your position.
 Once your position is given away, whether cloaked or concealed, there is no disadvantage or detriment to engage you, but you would still receive an advantage on all of your evasion rolls so long as you are cloaked or concealed.
 Once you move again, if you are still able to maintain your cloak or concealment, then all actions against you are made with a disadvantage (concealed) or detriment (cloaked).

 Concealed targets can be fully or partially concealed.
 If the target is partially concealed then you are aware of its presence, even if you can’t determine any specific details.
 If it attacks you, you are able to perform an evasion roll.
 However, any engagement you make against a partially concealed target, the target has an advantage on its evasion roll.
 There is no disadvantage for engaging a partially concealed target.